Esther Smith (singer): Accra and Kumasi 2024

-On August 12, 2024, renowned Ghanaian gospel artist Esther Smith arrived at Kotoka International Airport, marking the start of her much-anticipated musical tour.
-Known for her powerful voice and lyrics, Esther performed in Kumasi and Accra, delivering memorable worship experiences.
+On August 12, 2024, Ghanaian gospel artist Esther Smith arrived at Accra International Airport, marking the start of a brief regional tour during which she performed in Kumasi and Accra.

+The tour included concerts on August 25 at Bantama Pentecost in Kumasi and August 30 at the Perez Dome in Accra.
+The Accra concert, held at Perez Dome, Dzorwulu, featured songs spanning Esther’s music career, including her classic hits, her new releases, and other worship music.

 In an interview on Channel One TV's Breakfast Daily, Esther shared her deep passion for worship and its profound impact.
-The tour included concerts on August 25 at Bantama Pentecost in Kumasi and August 30 at the Perez Dome in Accra.
-The Accra concert, held at Perez Dome, Dzorwulu, was a remarkable evening of praise and worship, celebrating Esther’s music career with her classic hits, new releases, and powerful worship moments.

 Controversies

 Chef Smith

 In an interview on Accra-based OKAY FM, Esther Smith, the Ghanaian gospel musician, clarified that she is not related to Chef Smith, the Millennium Chef.
 She explained, “I’m not related to Chef Smith in any way.
 I don’t know him at all.
 My father is Smith from Cape Coast, and my mother is from Akomadan.
 I consider myself Ashanti because of my mother.”